How to decrypt TLS traffic in Wireshark

 Transport Layer Security (TLS) is a cryptographic protocol designed to provide communications security over a computer network.
 TLS uses a combination of public-key and symmetric-key cryptography, making it ideal for securing communications over the Internet.
 Wireshark is a free and open-source packet analyzer.
 It is used for network troubleshooting, analysis, software and communications protocol development, and education.

-TLS provides a number of benefits, chief among them being confidentiality and integrity of communications.
-When TLS is used, communications are encrypted, making it difficult for anyone to eavesdrop on them.
+TLS provides several benefits, chief among them being the confidentiality and integrity of communications.
+When TLS is used, communications are encrypted, making it difficult for anyone to eavesdrop.
 Additionally, TLS can authenticate both sides of a communication, ensuring that data is not tampered with.

-TLS data decryption in Wireshark is interesting for a number of reasons.
-For one, it can help to improve the accuracy of packet captures by allowing Wireshark to more accurately identify and decode TLS-encrypted traffic.
-Additionally, decryption can also help to reveal otherwise hidden information such as the contents of TLS-encrypted application data.
-Finally, decrypting TLS data can also be useful for troubleshooting purposes, as it can help to identify potential problems with TLS configuration or implementation.
+TLS data decryption in Wireshark is interesting for several reasons.
+It can help improve the accuracy of packet captures by allowing Wireshark to more accurately identify and decode TLS-encrypted traffic.
+Decryption can reveal otherwise hidden information, such as the contents of TLS-encrypted application data, and assist in troubleshooting potential issues with TLS configuration or implementation.

 Different types of key exchanges

 The most common type of encryption used with TLS used to be RSA, which can be decrypted using Wireshark's RSA keys list.
-To decrypt these exchanges, you need to use Wireshark's TLS decryption feature, and you need the server's private key (a *.pem
+To decrypt these exchanges, you need to use Wireshark's TLS decryption feature and have the server's private key (a *.pem

 file).

-Nowadays, ephemeral Diffie-Hellmann is more prevalent.
+Nowadays, ephemeral Diffie-Hellman is more prevalent.
 You can decrypt this kind of traffic as well.
-However, the big bummer is that you must record the used keys while capturing with Wireshark.
-The decryption keys are not permanent but temporary, meaning they change for every connection.
-This is why we can't retroactively export a PEM file from a server and decrypt the TLS traffic.
-We need to capture the ephemeral while they are being used by the browser, server or proxy (TLS inspection device).
+However, the drawback is that you must record the used keys while capturing with Wireshark.
+The decryption keys are temporary, meaning they change for every connection.
+This is why you cannot simply export a PEM file from a server to decrypt the TLS traffic; you need to capture the ephemeral keys as they are used by the browser, server, or TLS inspection device.

 ECDHE Capture Setup

-A typical capture setup would be a SPAN port on a managed switch, a TAP, a firewall, or just capturing directly on the client or server.
-In the diagram, we capture a device different than the one where the SSLKEYLOGFILE is written.
-In a simple setup, both could be the same device.
-For example, if you capture the browser's traffic on your local machine.
+A typical capture setup might include a SPAN port on a managed switch, a TAP, a firewall, or capturing directly on the client or server.
+In the diagram, the capture device is different from the one where the SSLKEYLOGFILE is written.
+In simpler setups, both can reside on the same device—for example, capturing the browser's traffic on your local machine.

 ECDHE Decryption

 .
-This file can be created in a variety of ways depending on what device you control.
-You need to configure to log encryption keys to a SSLKEYLOGFILE before you start capturing the network traffic or you won't be able to decrypt the captured traffic.
+This file can be created in various ways depending on the device you control.
+You must configure your system to log encryption keys to an SSLKEYLOGFILE before you start capturing network traffic, or you won't be able to decrypt the captured traffic.

 How to get the SSLKEYLOGFILE

-Set the SSLKEYLOGFILE environment variable either globally or just start your application from a terminal.
+Set the SSLKEYLOGFILE environment variable either globally or by starting your application from a terminal.

 Windows